andrejpavlovic/acf-conditional-logic-advanced/readme.txt

 == Changelog ==

+= 1.1.3 =
+* Small fix to prevent acf-input category check from throwing errors when editing menus

 = 1.1.2 =
 * Small fix for Yes/No when editing Field in Field Group
 * Tested with ACF 5.7.7